resume-ready-201/resume-ready/team-agreement.md

 What are the key strengths of each person on the team?

+My key strengths are mainly in HTML and CSS but I have a few strengths in JavaScript such as creating buttons and charts.

 How can you best utilize these strengths in the execution of your project?

+I can utilize my strengths in my project to make charts.

 In which professional competencies do you each want to develop greater strength?

+I want to make my communication skills a greater strength.

 Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?

+I want to make sure I hold myself accountable.

 Conflict Plan